Books and CDs from WEED INFORMATION

 By Neil McKenzie, David Jacquier, Ray Isbell and Katharine Brown

-ISBN 0643069585, published in 2004 by CSIRO Publishing, colour, hard cover, 416 pages
+Published in 2004 by CSIRO Publishing, colour, hard cover, 416 pages

-Price $A125.00 plus $A11.00 postage within Australia, overseas postage please request a quote
+Price $A125.00 plus $A13.50 postage within Australia [up to 3 kg], overseas postage please request a quote

 This essential reference provides an introduction to the remarkable soils and landscapes of Australia and explains why an understanding of their properties and processes respectively should guide our use of the land.
 It describes and illustrates over 100 of the more important and widespread soils of Australia, along with their associated landscapes.
-There is a brief account of eeach soil’s environment, usage and qualities, as well as details on chemical and physical properties so we can make more informed decisions about appropriate land use.
+There is a brief account of each soil’s environment, usage and qualities, as well as details on chemical and physical properties so we can make more informed decisions about appropriate land use.
 It will be a valuable resource for farmers, natural resource managers, soil and environmental scientists, students and anyone with an interest in Australia’s unique environment.

 About the authors